mynameispm/Privacy-Aware-Healthcare-Threat-Intelligence-Platform/README.md

 # ⭐ If you like this project, give it a Star ⭐

-### 🚀 Sentinel Hue — Securing Healthcare Privacy with Intelligence
+### 🚀 LINDDUN PrivacyOps — Securing Healthcare Privacy with Intelligence

 </div>